Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"arsInfos"` ... is a JSON mapping from `"arIdentity"` to `"arInfo"` where `"arInfo"` being a JSON object with fields `"arIdentity"`, `"arDescription"` and `"arPublicKey"`.

-- `"global"` ... is a JSON object that can describes global cryptographic parameters.
+- `"global"` ... is a JSON object that describes global cryptographic parameters.
    This data is obtained from the server by making a GET request to /global.

 In addition the field `"arThreshold"` can be added to specify an anonymity revocation threshold different from the default value, as a JSON encoded byte value.